Functioning of

 WALK indicator:

-• Fast repetition of low frequency thumping sound during the WALK interval.
+Fast repetition of low frequency thumping sound during the WALK

 Additional information

-• APS are sometimes turned off at night due to neighbors' complaints about noise.
+APS are sometimes turned off at night due to neighbors' complaints

 Comments